 To begin the incorporation process, the state of incorporation must first be determined.
-Chapters may incorporate within their home state or in another state.
+Chapters must incorporate within their home state.

 Once the state of incorporation has been selected, Articles of Incorporation, which satisfy the legal requirements, must be submitted.
 The articles generally include the following: